fleetdm/fleet/handbook/quality/README.md

 4. In Engineering Process
 5. Awaiting QA

 The above are all the possible states for a bug as envisioned in this process.
-These states each correspond to a set of Github labels, assignees, and board memberships.
+These states each correspond to a set of GitHub labels, assignees, and board memberships.

 See [Appendix A](#appendix-a) at the end of this document for a description of these states and a convenience link to each GitHub filter.

 ### Inbox